 A Nazca Booby looked stately and elegant…

-A young albatross tried out its wings.
+A young albatross tried out its long, narrow wings.
+(Some species of Albatross have wing spans of more than six feet)!

 On Isabela Island, an inland brackish lake provided food and sustenance for flamingos.